Backlash match card & rumors

 - SmackDown Women’s Championship: Rhea Ripley (c) vs. Zelina Vega

 Vega made a compelling case for a match to Adam Pearce, and he granted it.
-It helps that the LWO has been having issues with The Judgment Day, so there’s already story there in that regard.
+She got the upper hand on Ripley after the champ hit her with a sneak attack on SmackDown this past week, and then got an inspirational pep talk from Rey Mysterio.

 - United States Championship: Austin Theory (c) vs. Bobby Lashley vs. Bronson Reed